 Translation is more than simply transferring text from one language to another.
-Translators have to create a document that flows correctly in the target language, but still conveys the message of the original, all whilst being localised for the readership.
-If there is one thing that can present the biggest challenge when translating, it’s the humble idiom.
+Translators have to rewrite the source content so that it flows correctly in the target language, but still conveys the message of the original.
+If there is one thing that can present a challenge with translation, it’s the humble idiom.

 Literal translations just don’t work

 The popularity of the idiom is something that can slip up a translator.
 You cannot simply translate an idiom word by word into the target language, as the reader is unlikely to understand the meaning.
 A good example is “a leopard can’t change its spots“, which in French is literally “un léopard ne peut changer ses taches”.
-Yet when translated literally, the meaning is unlikely to remain the same, as this is not the common idiom used in France to convey the same figurative meaning.
-Instead, the French saying to most closely match the meaning is “chassez le naturel, il revient au gallop”, which translates to “chase away the natural and it returns at a gallop”.
-Both mean that a person can’t change their nature, but this message could be lost if you relied on the literal translation.
+However, this literal translation doesn’t work as this is not the common idiom used in France to convey the same figurative meaning.
+Instead, the French saying to most closely match the meaning is “chassez le naturel, il revient au gallop”, which literally translates to “chase away the natural and it returns at a gallop”.
+Both mean that a person can’t change their nature, but this would be lost if you relied on either of the literal translations.

 Where did all these idioms come from?

-So, we thought it is only right we get to the bottom of some of our most popular sayings!
+That’s why we’ve made it our mission to try and get to the bottom of where some of our most popular sayings originate from.

-When you see someone/something who looks exceptionally similar to someone/something else, you’re likely to call them a “dead ringer”.
-Today, this idiom is so common we hardly stop to think that neither “dead” or “ringer” mean double/identical/similar or any other word that would actually define what it is you’re saying.
-As a result, this is one phrase that could certainly slip up a translator!
+When you see someone who looks exceptionally similar to someone else, you’re likely to call them a “dead ringer”.
+Today, this idiom is so common we hardly stop to think that neither “dead” nor “ringer” means double/identical/similar or any other word that would actually define what it is you’re saying.

-Except it is unlikely such a tool was ever widely employed by people wishing to avoid a premature trip into the afterlife.
+However, it is unlikely such a tool was ever widely employed by people even if they wished to avoid a premature trip into the afterlife.
 Instead, the phrase actually comes from the practice of racehorse owners rigging the odds.
 Ahead of big races, an owner would display a horse that looked identical to their prize animal, but that lacked its skills.
 This was the ringer, and it would be raced in front of an audience in order to drive up the odds against it.
 The owner would then have a friend or relative bet on their horse with these huge odds, and on the day of the race, they would substitute the ringer with its double.

 If you’re wondering about the “dead” part, it is often used to mean exact, such as “dead centre”.
 What we’re left with is “dead ringer”.

-This is another term that would be tricky to translate out of its native English, even though its origins are Italian.
-Of course, we use the idiom to describe anyone extremely pleased with the outcome of a situation, but who is Punch and why is he pleased?
+This is another term that would be tricky to translate out of its native English.
+This idiom is used to describe anyone extremely pleased with the outcome of a situation, but who is Punch and why is he so pleased?

-The answer is Mr Punch, from the Punch and Judy shows that continue to play out at seaside resorts, carnivals and fetes around the country.
-His origins date back to the 16th century when there was a character called Polichinello who appeared in masked Italian theatre.
+The answer is ‘Punch’ refers to Mr Punch from the Punch and Judy show that continues to be played out at seaside resorts, carnivals and fetes around the country.
+His origins date back to the 16th century when there was a similar character who appeared in Italian theatre.

 The origins of this phrase are particularly gruesome, especially given its fairly innocuous meaning.
 To get the wrong end of the stick simply means you have misunderstood a situation, but many believe it once had a much more literal meaning.